Islam in Taiwan: Social challenges

 Islam is generally perceived to be alien to traditional Chinese culture by the general Taiwanese population despite the fact that Taiwan is a society with freedom of religion and high tolerance.
 Generally there are no negative perceptions of Islam in Taiwan; additionally, Muslims in Taiwan enjoy complete freedom.

 Practicing the Five Pillars of Islam, especially the prayer, is difficult in the fast-paced Taiwanese working and living environment.
 Many Muslims cannot attend the Friday prayer in the mosques, due to fact that weekend holidays in Taiwan fall on Saturdays and Sundays.
 Therefore, this means that many Muslims miss out on teachings by the imams, elders or international scholars held in association with the sermon of the Friday prayer.
 Many younger generations also prefer to spend their limited leisure time in places like karaoke, bars, nightclubs and cafes due to the lack of interest and the perception that there is little to gain from religion when success in Chinese culture is defined by wealth and status.

 Practicing strict Islamic dietary laws is another problem due to the fact that Taiwan does not have many widely available Halal restaurants or dining places.
 However, the growing presence of Muslim Indonesian workers in Taiwan has helped to establish more Halal restaurants serving Indonesian cuisine around Taiwan.
 Muslims serving in the Armed Forces are generally given separate utensils and supplied with fish, in which they will cook for themselves.

 The highly competitive environment in Taiwanese schools makes it difficult for parents to persuade their children to spend extra time outside of their school subjects to study the Arabic language or Quran.

 The extremely low number of Taiwanese Muslims leads to Muslims in isolated areas marrying non-Muslims or converts who are unfamiliar with the Islamic religion and cultures.
-Elderly Taiwanese Muslims speak out their fear that one day Islam in Taiwan might one day just be a historical fact, repeating the process that happened in Lukang, Changhua.
+Elderly Taiwanese Muslims speak oft their fear that one day Islam in Taiwan might one day just be a historical fact, repeating the process that happened in Lukang, Changhua.

 On 2 October 2016, Taipei Mayor Ko Wen-je made a remark that the Taipei City Government should allocate a budget for the construction of a larger mosque in Taipei which is near to Taipei Metro station because overcrowding at Taipei Grand Mosque has become a continuous problem.

 In August 2021, Vice President William Lai and Pan-Green Coalition were mocked in PTT Bulletin Board System by using mistranslated references to some Islamic terminologies.
 The incident was decried by the Islamic Association of Taiwan in their statement.

 Islam-related organizations

 Chinese Muslim Association

 The Chinese Muslim Association (CMA; 中國回教協會 (中国回教协会, Zhōngguó Huíjiào Xiéhuì)) is an organization of Chinese Muslims in Taiwan.
-It was founded in 1938 in Mainland China and it runs the Taipei Grand Mosque.
+It was founded in 1938 in mainland China and it runs the Taipei Grand Mosque.
 Bai Chongxi was the first chairperson of the association.